wehelie/JSAlgDos/README.md

-# JSAlgDos
-Algorithm and Data Structure in JavaScript Practise
+# sAlgorithm and Data Structure in JavaScript Practise